Unfortunately we are unable to offer placements in Ghana in 2018-19.*

-*If you have already been placed with Balloon, Challenges or International Service ICS, your placement will continue as normal.
+*If you have already been placed, your placement will continue as normal.

 A politically stable and successful country, Ghana has progressed rapidly in recent history.
 But dramatic reductions in overall poverty levels mask one of the fastest rising rates of inequality in Africa.
 ICS volunteers work side by side with communities on projects aimed at addressing this imbalance.